-We have contributed to the development of quantum simulators that were the first to experimentally demonstrate several phenomena that were otherwise too difficult to study in the laboratory, including partially coherent quantum walks,7 topologically protected bound states,9 and environment-assisted quantum transport17 (which we previously described in the context of photosynthetic energy transport).
+We have contributed to developing quantum simulators that were the first to demonstrate phenomena that were otherwise too difficult to study in the laboratory, including partially coherent quantum walks,7 topologically protected bound states,9 and environment-assisted quantum transport17 (which we previously described in the context of photosynthetic energy transport).

 We are currently furthering our analog simulation platform for chemical processes—stay tuned or come join us!